 The Pennsylvania Department of Transportation (PennDOT) requires that all homemade trailers (or one made from a kit) to be registered.

 You will first need to have your trailer pass a safety inspection.
 This must take place at a state-approved safety inspection station.
 Your trailer will be photographed during the inspection.

 After passing, present the inspector or certified document reviewer with:

-- Detailed description on how the vehicle was assembled
+- A detailed description on how the vehicle was assembled.

 - Register Car